Terms & Conditions

-Brighton Fringe is legally obliged to withhold Foreign Entertainers Unit Tax if the appropriate FEU forms have not been completed by participants who are non-UK residents.
 Payments to foreign accounts will incur a bank transfer charge which will be deducted from your settlement.
 We reserve the right to withhold any outstanding amounts owed to the Brighton Fringe from the participant’s settlement.

 Where ticket settlements have been paid out as requested, Brighton Fringe is not responsible for any payments due to third parties e.g. artists, performers, venues, external promoters or box offices.

 Payment is due on receipt of an invoice or on completion of the online registration form.
 We are unable to accept a cancellation after a signed agreement has been received and/or payment has been made.
 Due to variances in the print process we cannot guarantee a match of colours exactly and in respect of this any proofs supplied are a guide only.
 Brighton Fringe reserves the right to claim statutory interest at 8% above the Bank of England base rate at the date the debt becomes overdue in accordance with the late payment of commercial debts (Interest) Act 1998.
 Brighton Fringe reserves the right to reject supplied advertising copy; this shall not be deemed in breach of contract but will require the advertiser or its agents to supply new copy.
-Once a booking has been made, it is the advertiser’s responsibility to supply copy before the deadline of 12 noon GMT 18 January 2019.
+Once a booking has been made, it is the advertiser’s responsibility to supply copy before the deadline of 17 January 2020.
 Any orders taken out after this date must be supplied immediately on receipt of an order form.
 An advertisement that cannot run because of late supply will be charged at the full rate.
 Brighton Fringe can accept no liability for any loss or damage caused by error or inaccuracy in the printing of omissions of any advertisement.
 Brighton Fringe owns the copyright on all advertisements written or designed by them or their agents.
 Any reproduction of any advertisement published in brochure is expressly forbidden.

-It’s the responsibility of the participant to communicate effectively on all levels with the venue.
+It is the responsibility of the participant to communicate effectively on all levels with the venue.